Skip to content

 16. What if I switch PMS systems later?

 Ask your AI vendor about PMS migration support before you sign.
 Good vendors have done this before.
-The integration connects to your PMS through an API, so switching from Dentrix to Open Dental (for example) means reconnecting the API, not rebuilding the entire system.
-Expect a brief transition period where you'll need to verify that appointment types, provider schedules, and time blocks map correctly in the new PMS.
-The bigger risk isn't the AI integration; it's the PMS migration itself.
-These PMS integration questions give you a vendor evaluation checklist that covers both current setup and future flexibility.
+The integration connects through an API, so switching PMS platforms (Dentrix to Open Dental, for example) means reconnecting the API, not rebuilding.
+Expect a brief transition period.
+What to verify during migration:

 17. What should I automate first?